Model-independent bubble wall velocities in local thermal equilibrium: Introduction

 The possibility that the Universe underwent one or multiple first-order phase transitions (FOPTs) is a very intriguing one.
 Not only could such a FOPT provide one of the necessary conditions for the generation of the matter-antimatter asymmetry~\cite{Kuzmin:1985mm,Morrissey:2012db,Garbrecht:2018mrp}, but such a process could also generate a stochastic background of gravitational waves (GWs)~\cite{Witten:1984rs,Kosowsky:1991ua,Kosowsky:1992vn,Kamionkowski:1993fg,Huber:2008hg,Hindmarsh:2013xza}, which could be observable with the next generation of GW detectors~\cite{Grojean:2006bp,Caprini:2018mtu,Caprini:2019egz,LISACosmologyWorkingGroup:2022jok}.

 Usually, a FOPT is induced by the dynamics of a scalar field, which can be either fundamental or composite, and has a potential with at least two non-degenerate minima.
 The scalar field represents the order parameter of the phase transition.
 The transition proceeds by nucleation and expansion of bubbles.
 Inside of the bubbles, the scalar field is in the energetically favored minimum of the potential, and outside in the metastable minimum.
 Having a symmetry breaking phase transition in mind, we shall call the phase in front of the bubble wall the symmetric phase and the phase behind the wall the broken phase.
 Typically, the bubble wall initially accelerates after formation, until it reaches a terminal velocity $\xi_w$, due to interaction with the plasma surrounding the bubble walls.
 The value of this terminal wall velocity is of great phenomenological interest, as it affects the value of the matter-antimatter asymmetry if the latter was formed during the phase transition \cite{Cline:2020jre, Cline:2021dkf,Ellis:2022lft}, and the shape and amplitude of the generated GW signals~\cite{Espinosa:2010hh,Caprini:2015zlo, Gowling:2021gcy}.

-In principle, the bubble wall velocity can be determined, but this computation is rather challenging, and has only been performed for a handful of models \cite{Liu:1992tn,Moore:1995si,Moore:1995ua,Dorsch:2018pat,Wang:2020zlf,Laurent:2022jrs,Jiang:2022btc}.
-In practice, the value of the wall velocity is often simply set to $\xi_w \rightarrow 1$, or treated as an unknown parameter.
-For other recent studies related to bubble growth, see Refs.~\cite{Hoche:2020ysm,Friedlander:2020tnq,Azatov:2020ufh,Cai:2020djd,Bea:2021zsu,Bigazzi:2021ucw,Lewicki:2021pgr,Gouttenoire:2021kjv,Dorsch:2021nje,DeCurtis:2022hlx,Wang:2022txy,Lewicki:2022nba,Ai:2022kqm,GarciaGarcia:2022yqb,LiLi:2023dlc}.
+Early estimates of the wall velocity were based on hydrodynamic arguments.
+Originally it was argued in Ref.~\cite{Steinhardt:1981ct} that, like in chemical combustion, the wall velocity should be fixed by the Chapman-Jouguet condition which leads to only Jouguet detonations.
+It was however shown in~\cite{Laine:1993ey} that the Chapman-Jouguet condition is unrealistic for cosmological phase transitions and therefore more types of solutions are possible~\cite{Laine:1993ey,Kurki-Suonio:1995rrv}.
+To replace the Chapman-Jouguet condition, an effective friction term proportional to a phenomenological coefficient can be added to the equation of motion of the scalar field~\cite{Ignatius:1993qn,Heckler:1994uu,Kurki-Suonio:1996gkq,Espinosa:2010hh,Huber:2011aa,Huber:2013kj}.
+This term parameterizes the backreaction of the fluid onto the expanding bubbles.
+Estimates of the friction parameter appear in Refs.~\cite{Heckler:1994uu,Huber:2011aa,Huber:2013kj} and in Refs.~\cite{Dine:1992wr,Liu:1992tn,Moore:2000wx}, the friction on the bubble wall is directly determined using kinetic theory.